senopui/character_select_stand_alone_app/README.md

 <img src="https://github.com/mirabarukaso/character_select_stand_alone_app/blob/main/examples/gallery_privacyball.png" width=35% height=35%>

-# Overlay Generate Button, Generating, LoRA Info and Message Overlay
+# Generate Button, Generating, LoRA Info and Message Overlay
 You can drag the `Button`, `Generating` and `LoRA Info` overlay anywhere you like.
 `Button` overlay load by default, you can simply minimize it by click the `Blue` dot, it will hide in the `Top Left` of your browser.
 `Generating` overlay supports `Image Preview`, check `Generate preview interval (0=OFF)` in settings.